scimusmn/arduino-base-new/Libraries/src/README.md

 Code in the `@EXTERN` section is inserted after the `@HEADER` section and is outside of the `smm` namespace.
 It is intended for doing things like declaring global extern variables.

 Code in the `@IMPLEMENTATION` section comes last and is surrounded by a `#ifndef SMM_IMPLEMENTATION` macro guard.

+The final element of the implementation section is a definition for `void smm::setup()`, which contains lines from each `@SETUP` section.

 Each source file must end with `/* @END */` for the section-matching regexes to work correctly.